specdb/igmspec/docs/boss.rst

 See the links provided above to see the full set of meta data provided with BOSS catalogs.
 It is quite extensive.

+The *flag_co* column indicates the source of the continuum.
+It is a bitwise flag with 1=Zhu et al.; 2=Lee et al.

 Spectra
 =======